50 YEARS OF DEADLY!

 For generations, NAIDOC Week has reminded us of the power that exists in coming together.

-For our own mob, NAIDOC Week creates important space and time to reconnect with what matters most: Culture, Community, Family and Celebration of Survival.
+For our own mob, NAIDOC Week creates an important space and time to reconnect with what matters most: Culture, Community, Family and the Celebration of Survival.

 For non-Indigenous people, it has become an important week of celebration, reflection and recognition across Australia.